Plans are in place for job growth.

 The National College for High Speed Rail has a campus in the Black Country https://www.nchsr.ac.uk/

 If you would like a job at the College as it grows their jobs are advertised here: https://www.nchsr.ac.uk/about-us/work-for-us/

 Nearly 90,000 people in the Black Country work in retail.
 That’s about 20% of the workforce.
 The two main shopping centres are the Mander Centre in Wolverhampton and the New Square Shopping Centre in West Bromwich.

 Education and health are both popular career options in the Black Country with a range of professional and associate professional & technical jobs.
 More than140,000 people work in either health, education or other public services across the Black Country making up over 28% of the workforce.
 Many of these jobs require teachers or nurses/doctors which are graduate entry jobs however these were the most in-demand jobs in 2016 that you didn’t need a degree for:

 Vacancies at Walsall NHS Trust, Dudley NHS Trust and Sandwell and West Birmingham NHS Trust:

 Over 2,000 people work for the Black Country Partnership NHS Foundation Trust providing Mental Health, Learning Disability and Community Healthcare.
-You can find their current vacancies at:

 Jobs at University at Wolverhampton: